mulbahoplanojames/hackathon_project/README.md

+## Hackathon Team Project

-The Student Performance Hub 📁 is a comprehensive platform designed to empower students, teachers, and parents by providing tools for academic performance tracking, health management, e-commerce for school supplies, and AI-powered assistance.
+comprehensive platform designed to empower students, teachers, and parents by providing tools for academic performance tracking, health management, e-commerce for school supplies, and AI-powered assistance.
 The platform fosters holistic development by integrating real-time insights, personalized recommendations, and user-friendly tools for everyday needs. 🚀

 ## 🚀 Tech Stack